pacdiv/forex-test-web/README.md

 #### 1️⃣ Task 1

-On the homepage, you'll find an input field and list of the user's favourite currencies.
-Please complete this functionality so the user can input a value and see that value converted into their favourite currencies.
+On the homepage, you'll find an input field and list of the user's favourite currency.
+Please complete this functionality so the user can input a value and see that value converted into their favourite currency.

 #### 2️⃣ Task 2